raibtoffoletto/chocolat-shop/README.md

     }
 }
 ```

-We can create now the `Contexts/HQContext.cs` that will handle requests to the global schema.
+We can create now the `Contexts/HQContext.cs`, it will handle the requests to the global schema.

 It is important to keep this context in its own schema with its own migrations history table.
-To do that we will override the `OnConfiguring` method to add any configuration we may need (like the connection string).
+In order to do that, we will override the `OnConfiguring` method and add any configuration we may need inside it.

 ```cs